 Healing Properties

-Castor bean seeds contain around 50 percent of oil, ricinine (an alkaloid), and ricin, a very toxic glycoprotein that agglutinates red blood cells but remains in the flesh of the seed after extracting its oil.
+Castor bean seeds contain around 50 percent oil, ricinine (an alkaloid), and ricin, a toxic glycoprotein that agglutinates red blood cells but remains in the seed’s flesh after extracting its oil.

-At the recommended doses, castor bean oil produces a mild purgative effect some two hours after its intake.
+At the recommended doses, castor bean oil produces a mild purgative effect some two hours after intake.
 It is non-irritant, with no colic or cramps.
 It effectively heals any constipation case, even those in children.
-However, if the case of habitual constipation, we recommend adopting dietary measures as well as employing milder laxative substances.
-It is also useful to expel intestinal parasites.
+However, in the case of chronic constipation, we recommend adopting dietary measures as well as employing milder laxative substances.
+It is also helpful to expel intestinal parasites.

-Externally used, both the OIL and the SEEDS of the plant have emollient and healing properties.
-They are applied for eczema, herpes, wounds, burns, skin rashes, and to fight hair loss, both in the form of lotions and poultices.
+Externally used, both the plant’s oil and seeds have emollient and healing properties.
+They are applied as lotions and poultices for eczema, herpes, wounds, burns, and skin rashes to fight hair loss.

 Warning